SproutDesk/sproutstack-dev-engine/README.md

 # SproutStack Dev Engine
-#### _Built by SproutDesk_

-A set of generic PHP docker images, along with a few other useful tools, to host PHP web applications on your machine for development.
+A set of containers to host PHP web applications, along with a few other useful tools, on your local machine.

-This was built to handle multiple virtual hosts to make switching between projects a breeze, using defined hostnames other than the normal `localhost`, each being able to run their respective PHP versions.
+This was built to handle multiple virtual hosts to make switching between projects a breeze, using defined hostnames instead of just `localhost`, each being able to run their respective PHP versions simultaneously.

 ## Getting Started